merenlab/merenlab.org/_posts/anvi-3dev/2018-09-04-getting-started-with-anvi-3dev.md

 ## Supplying anvi-3dev with sequence variability

 {:.warning}
 Please note that the only required input for creating a structure database with `anvi-gen-structure-database` is a contigs database.
 But to visualize sequence variants on structures in your structure database, you will also need a single or merged anvi'o profile database that must have been generated with the flag `--profile-SCVs`, as this flag is what makes reporting SCVs and SAAVs possible.
-Otherwise, anvi'o will complain, and complaining has never solved any problem.
+Otherwise, anvi-3dev will complain, and complaining has never solved any problem.
 If you have profile databases without this flag and want to visualize variants on structures, you have to re-profile with `--profile-SCVs`.
 We apologize for the inconvenience, but the reason this is not done by default is that it comes at a large computational cost.

 The remainder of this tutorial describes the two ways in which you can provide anvi-3dev with sequence variability information, which is required to run the interface.
 The easiest and most straightforward way is to *not* provide anything, and let anvi-3dev do it for you.
 Simply provide the corresponding contigs and profile databases alongside your structure database:

 ```bash
 anvi-3dev -s /PATH/TO/STRUCTURE.DB \